nikunjpatel19/tictactoe-backend/README.md

 This is the **backend server** for a real-time two-player Tic Tac Toe game built using:
 - 🖥️ **Ktor (Kotlin)** backend with WebSockets
 - 🧠 **Kotlin Serialization** & **StateFlow** for reactive state management
+- 🚀 Deployed on a VPS with port forwarding

 It handles all **game logic, player turns, win/draw detection, and broadcasting** of game state to connected clients.
 The backend is designed to work with any WebSocket-compatible frontend (Android, web, desktop).